 * Be flexible and available with service activity schedule

-* Have dependable transportation available and is willing to travel in the service area
+* Have dependable transportation available and be willing to travel in the service area

 * Have compassion, patience, flexibility and respect for others

 * Work well with diverse individuals, families, groups and organizations